John W. Henry: Liverpool Football Club

-Rodgers almost took Liverpool to their first Premier League title in over 20 years during the 2013–14 season; however, poor performances in the subsequent season and a bad start to the 2015–16 season saw Henry sack Brendan Rodgers as Liverpool manager on October 4, 2015.
-On October 8, 2015, Henry appointed Jürgen Klopp as the new manager of Liverpool F.C.
+Rodgers almost took Liverpool to their first Premier League title in over 20 years during the 2013–14 season; however, poor performances in the subsequent season and a bad start to the 2015–16 season saw Henry sack Brendan Rodgers as Liverpool coach on October 4, 2015.
+On October 8, 2015, Henry appointed Jürgen Klopp as the new coach of Liverpool F.C.
 The move was praised by Liverpool supporters and seen as a show of Henry's ambition for the club.
 Klopp led Liverpool to two finals during the 2015–16 season (the League Cup and the Europa League).
 In 2018 Liverpool reached the Champions League final for the first time in 11 years.
 In 2019 Liverpool reached the Champions League Final for the second consecutive year and won it, beating fellow English club Tottenham Hotspur, 2–0.
 Liverpool went on to win the Premier League title in the 2019–20 season; Liverpool's first league title in 30 years, and their first since the Premier League was formed.

-In April 2021, Liverpool were announced as a founding member of the European Super League, which would have effectively ended the pyramid system of European football and placed Liverpool in a closed league without prospects for meritocratic relegation and promotion.
+In April 2021, Liverpool were announced as a founding member of the European Super League, which would have effectively ended the pyramid system of European soccer and placed Liverpool in a closed league without prospects for meritocratic relegation and promotion.
 Liverpool and the five other English clubs involved backed out within two days after a strong backlash.
 This prompted Henry to issue an official apology to Liverpool fans, taking responsibility for the events that had occurred.